You are here

 Find out when to treat your trees for pests

 Are you concerned about pests damaging your plants?
-These maps help determine when your site will reach critical heat accumulation for the detection, management, and treatment of insect pests.
+Our insect pest maps help determine when your site will reach critical heat accumulation for the detection, management, and treatment of insect pests.
 Maps are available via the USA-NPN visualization tool and on the individual species landing pages below.

-Insect pest forecasts are based on USA-NPN Accumulated Growing Degree Day (AGDD) map products and published GDD thresholds.
+Insect pest forecasts are based on accumulated warmth, using the USA-NPN Accumulated Growing Degree Day (AGDD) map products and published GDD thresholds.
 References for the published thresholds used to generate the forecasts appear on the individual species pages.

 The invasive buffelgrass forecast is based on rainfall accumulation thresholds that are known to trigger green-up to optimize treatment and control.